American Airlines to trim Cuba flight schedules

 The United States and Cuba began normalizing relations in December 2014 after 18 months of secret talks and have since restored full diplomatic ties.

-Republican leaders in the U.S. Congress oppose ending the decades-long trade embargo against Cuba.
+U.S. airlines launched the first regular flights to Havana in more than five decades on Monday.
+American started five daily Havana flights this week.

-(Additional reporting by Jeffrey Dastin in New York; Editing by Peter Cooney and Tom Hogue)
+"Even after these adjustments, we still will be the largest carrier between the U.S. and Cuba," Miller added.
+(Additional reporting by Jeffrey Dastin in New York; Editing by Peter Cooney)

+* Says initial public offering of 12.5 million common shares priced at $22.00 per share Source text for Eikon: Further company coverage:

+Jan 26 Deluxe Entertainment, a U.S. company which makes visual effects for Hollywood movies and television shows such as HBO's Game of Thrones, said it had hired an investment bank to look for partnership opportunities in China, the world's second-largest movie market.